-There are a number of food canning supplies and accessories that can be used to streamline your canning operation, make the process easier, and help maintain proper food safety.
+From pectin for making jams and jellies to pickling salt, there are several food canning supplies and accessories you can use to streamline your canning operation, make the process easier, and help maintain proper food safety.
 Here are a few recommended items that you may need to add to your canning supplies list.

 Provide an easy way to tighten and loosen lids, ensuring a tight seal

 Gels and thickens liquids to the perfect consistency for jam, jelly, and marmalade

 Creates a clear brine that is used to pickle foods

 Ensure that jars are processed for the precise time required